MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshooting-mode-scenarios.md

 Sometimes during a scheduled scan, MsMpEng.exe can consume high CPU.

-1. Go to **Task Manager** > **Details** tab to confirm that MsMpEng.exe is the reason behind the high CPU usage.
+1. Go to **Task Manager** > **Details** tab to confirm that `MsMpEng.exe` is the reason behind the high CPU usage.
 Also check to see if a scheduled scan is currently underway.

-2. Run ProcMon during the CPU spike for around 5 minutes, and then review the ProcMon log for clues.
+2. Run ProcMon during the CPU spike for around five minutes, and then review the ProcMon log for clues.

-3. Once root cause is determined, turn on troubleshooting mode.
+3. When the root cause is determined, turn on troubleshooting mode.

-4. Log in to the machine and launch an elevated PowerShell command prompt.
+4. Sign into the device, and launch an elevated PowerShell command prompt.

 5. Add process/file/folder/extension exclusions based on ProcMon findings using one of the following commands (the path, extension, and process exclusions mentioned in this article are examples only):

-    - `Set-mppreference -ExclusionPath` (for example, C:\DB\DataFiles)
+    - `Set-mppreference -ExclusionPath` (for example, `C:\DB\DataFiles`)

-    - `Set-mppreference –ExclusionExtension` (for example, .dbx)
+    - `Set-mppreference –ExclusionExtension` (for example, `.dbx`)

-    - `Set-mppreference –ExclusionProcess` (for example, C:\DB\Bin\Convertdb.exe)
+    - `Set-mppreference –ExclusionProcess` (for example, `C:\DB\Bin\Convertdb.exe`)

 6. After adding the exclusion, check to see if the CPU usage has dropped.

-For more information on Set-MpPreference cmdlet configuration preferences for Windows Defender scans and updates, see [Set-MpPreference](/powershell/module/defender/set-mppreference).
+For more information on `Set-MpPreference` cmdlet configuration preferences for Microsoft Defender Antivirus scans and updates, see [Set-MpPreference](/powershell/module/defender/set-mppreference).

 ## Scenario 3: Application taking longer to perform an action